javalent/fantasy-statblocks/src/layouts/pathfinder 2e/publish/Pathfinder 2e Layouts.md

   - name: Name of an ability which should be displayed in the bottom part of the statblock.
     desc: >
-      If you want to use multiple lines, you can use the ">" character like this, and then you can use multiple lines in the description without having multiple lines in the rendered output.
+      If you want to use multiple lines, you can use the ">" character like this, and then you can use multiple lines in the description and they will be removed in the rendered output.
       This can be useful for longer abilities or those with formatting.
 Example:
       ⬲ **Trigger** The creature is targeted with a melee or ranged attack;
       **Effect** The creature gains a +2 circumstance bonus to AC against the triggering attack.